ncsa/ncsa_system_documentation/docs/source/index.rst

 NCSA System Documentation Hub
 #################################

-This hub is a centralized place for NCSA computing resource user documentation and additional non-system specific user documentation.
+This is the centralized page for NCSA computing resource user documentation and additional non-system specific user documentation.

 Computing Resources User Documentation
 =========================================